Stabilizing Rayleigh-Benard convection with reinforcement learning trained on a reduced-order model: Results

 \subsection{Dimension reduction}

 With this dataset, we begin by performing POD on the flow field snapshots as described in section \ref{sec:pod} to obtain an energy-ranked orthogonal basis for the system.
 For POD, a total of 8,000 flow snapshots is extracted by sampling every five time units.
 Among these, 5,000 are used for extracting POD modes, and the remaining 3,000 for testing.
 The POD modes are ordered in descending order of their eigenvalues $\lambda_i$, which represent the kinetic and thermal energy content captured by each mode.
 The cumulative energy fraction retained by the leading $r$ modes is defined as $\sum_{i=1}^r \lambda_i \Big/ \sum_{i=1}^{D} \lambda_i \geq \tau$, where $\tau$ denotes the target energy threshold.
 In this work, we set $\tau = 99.95\%$, which yields $r=551$ modes for the single-boundary control case and $r=618$ modes for the dual-boundary control case.
-This truncation ensures that nearly all energetic and flow structures are preserved while maintaining computational tractability for the next step, which is a nonlinear reduction.
+This truncation ensures that nearly all energetic and flow structures are preserved while maintaining computational tractability for for the subsequent nonlinear reduction.
+Furthermore, as discussed in \citet{Holmes_Lumley_Berkooz_1996} and \citet{epps2010error}, noise typically manifests as high-frequency, low-energy fluctuations that are preferentially captured by higher-order modes.
+As a result, projection to POD removes these contributions, and the resulting low-dimensional representation acts as an effective noise-rejection filter, enhancing the robustness of the reduced-order model.